aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/presentation-security/password-protected-presentation/_index.md

   **Note** that when you password protect a presentation to prevent opening, the presentation file becomes encrypted.

-## How to Password Protect a Presentation
+## How to Password Protect a Presentation Online

 1. Go to our [**Aspose.Slides Lock**](https://products.aspose.app/slides/lock) page.